 This watermelon salsa recipe is so fun when served from a watermelon bowl!
-It is delicious with chips or on top of grilled chicken, salmon, or tacos.
+It is delicious with chips or on top of grilled chicken or tacos.

-Does any other fruit say summer like watermelon does?
-Every summer party, picnic and backyard cookout from as far back as I can remember included watermelon.
+Does any other fruit say summer as fresh watermelon does?
+Every summer party, picnic, and backyard cookout from as far back as I can remember included watermelon.

 How To Choose A Watermelon

-1. For this recipe pick a small/personal size watermelon because it is the perfect size for a bowl.
+1. For this recipe, pick a small/personal-sized seedless watermelon because it is the perfect size for a bowl.

 2. Choose a watermelon that will lay flat on a table.
 Test it out at the store by setting it on a flat surface or even the floor.

-4. Look for a creamy, buttery yellow spot where the watermelon laid on the ground.
-A greenish-white spot means that is wasn’t left to ripen long enough.
+4. Look for a creamy, buttery yellow spot where the watermelon lay on the ground.
+A greenish-white spot means that it wasn’t left to ripen long enough.